asteroid-lang/asteroid/docs/User Guide.rst

     io @println("The sine of pi / 2 is " + tostring x + ".").
 Both the function ``sin`` and the constant value ``pi`` are defined in the ``math`` module.
 In addition, the ``io`` module is where all input/output functions in Asteroid (such as ``println``) come from.
-If you want the complete list of modules, make sure to check out the reference guide `here <https://asteroid-lang.readthedocs.io/en/latest/Reference%20Guide.html>`_.
+If you want the complete list of modules, make sure to check out the reference guide.

 More on Exceptions